Alicia Ramos

-Alicia Ramos Triano, known as Alicia Ramos (Güímar, September 13, 1969), is a Spanish LGBT singer-songwriter, columnist, and writer.
+Alicia Ramos Triano, known professionally as Alicia Ramos (Güímar, September 13, 1969), is a Spanish LGBT singer-songwriter, columnist, and writer.

-Trajectory
+Early life

 She was born in the Tenerife municipality of Güimar, in the Canary Islands.
 Academically, she has a degree in geography and history, but music has interested her since she was very young.
 She began to play Canarian folklore at the age of nine, and later she studied piano at the Conservatory.

 She made her first compositions at the age of fifteen or sixteen.
 She claims to have forged her musical taste listening to Deep Purple, the bands ofe Ritchie Blackmore, Lucinda Williams, Shooter Jennings, Sheryl Crow or John Mayer in his last stages, but also other voices such as John Denver, Silvio Rodríguez, the figures of the Novísima Trova Cubana Frank Delgado and Carlos Varela, or singers like Fito Páez and Andrés Calamaro.
 Her music is a mix of styles, but country rock is the most common one.
 Her lyrics are always mean and funny.

+Career

-As a result of participating in an open mic whose proposal was to make a song about a current issue every week, she composed two of her best known songs, Mi Amante Urdangarín and Muérete tú dedicated to Christine Lagarde, director of the International Monetary Fund, after she asked in 2012 for a lowering of pensions because of "the risk of people living longer than expected".
+As a result of participating in an open mic whose proposal was to make a song about a current issue every week, she composed two of her best known songs, "Mi Amante Urdangarín" and "Muérete tú dedicated" to Christine Lagarde, director of the International Monetary Fund, after she asked in 2012 for a lowering of pensions because of "the risk of people living longer than expected".